neuronsimulator/nrn/docs/python/simctrl/cvode.rst

-.. method:: CVode.maxstep
+.. method:: CVode.maxstep()

-    Syntax:
-        ``hmax = cvode.maxstep()``

-        ``hmax = cvode.maxstep(hmax)``

-    Description:
+            CVode.maxstep(hmax)

     Gets (and sets in the arg form) the maximum value of the step size allowed for a CVODE step.
 CVODE will not choose a step size larger than this.
     The default value is 0 and in this case means infinity.